-This error has brought a lot of frustrations to Windows users who encountered it because the cause of the problem is not known.
-Common troubleshooting methods also don’t work, leaving these affected users at their wits’ end.
+This error has brought a lot of frustration to Windows users because the cause of the problem is not known.
+Common troubleshooting methods also don’t work, leaving the affected users at their wits’ end.

-If you’re one of the unlucky few who came across the error LiveKernelEvent Code: 141 in Windows 10, then this guide should be useful to you.
-We will explain what the LiveKernelEvent Code: 141 in Windows 10 is, what the possible causes of the error are, and how to fix it.
+If you’re one of the unlucky users who came across the error LiveKernelEvent Code: 141 in Windows 10/11, then this guide should be useful to you.
+We will explain what LiveKernelEvent Code: 141 is, what the possible causes of the error are, and how to fix it.

 What Is LiveKernelEvent Code: 141?